How to make a kids wardrobe child-friendly and clutter free

 Adjustable clothes rods and shelving

 This is the fun part.
 A wardrobe can be much more than a wardrobe with some really simple additions.
 Just think of your child’s bedroom theme or their interests are and play along.
 For example, if your child likes basketball, perhaps you could install a basketball hoop above their clothes hamper.
-Your child may be lucky enough to have a small walk in robe which you could turn into a secret hideaway.
+Your child may be lucky enough to have a small walk in robe which you could turn into a secret hideaway or you could install some hooks to create a place to hang a PlayPouch, another great idea for clever toy storage!

 Create a wardrobe inventory